jcraggs/fe-forum-concept/README.md

 │   │   ├── InputComment.jsx      ->    comment box which renders if a user is logged in
 │   │   ├── Loading.jsx           ->    renders whilst the request to the API is taking place
-│   │   ├── LogIn.jsx             ->    page allowing a user to be selected from a drop down list and logged in │   │   ├── LogInSubTitle.jsx     ->    a reminder link within the full article page that a user needs to log in to comment │   │   ├── Main.jsx              ->    responsible for routing of the various pages │   │   ├── SingleArticleCard.jsx ->    induvidual article card showing a preview of the article
+│   │   ├── LogIn.jsx             ->    page allowing a user to be selected from a drop down list and logged in │   │   ├── LogInButton.jsx       ->    button for logging in and out
+│   │   ├── LogInSubTitle.jsx     ->    a reminder link within the full article page that a user needs to log in to comment │   │   ├── Main.jsx              ->    responsible for routing of the various pages │   │   ├── SingleArticleCard.jsx ->    induvidual article card showing a preview of the article